Skylarrji/snapbird/README.md

 ### Terminal #3 (ngrok server)
 Enter the following commands:
 - `ngrok http 8000`
-> This should generate a url similar to "https://5767-65-93-22-248.ngrok-free.app"; replace the URLs assigned to the `ngrokLink` variables in `bird_frontend/app/(tabs)/index.tsx` and `bird_frontend/app/(tabs)/profile.tsx` with the URL generated
+> This should generate a URL similar to "https://5767-65-93-22-248.ngrok-free.app"; replace the URLs assigned to the `ngrokLink` variables in `bird_frontend/app/(tabs)/index.tsx` and `bird_frontend/app/(tabs)/profile.tsx` with the URL generated

 ### Terminal #4 (MongoDB)
 Enter the following commands: